 "Mrs. Decker is really committed to excellence in all aspects of the productions she puts on.
 She dedicates an incredible amount of time and effort not only to shows but to the personal success of students involved in them," Samuel Zwickel said.
 Sue will direct shows at the Heyde Center this October and McDonell next February.

-A third of her fund will be used for scholarships for McDonell Central Catholic High School students who've participated in school musicals.
-Another third will go to Chippewa Falls Senior High School's Thespian Drama Club, which she formerly advised, for theater trips, student projects and scholarships.
-A drama club has existed continuously at least 75 years at the school.
-The final third will benefit the Heyde Center for the Arts in Chippewa Falls, designated for local theater productions.
+Grants support scholarships for McDonell Central Catholic High School students who've participated in school musicals, Chippewa Falls Senior High School's Thespian Drama Club, and the Heyde Center for the Arts in Chippewa Falls, designated for local theater productions.